Spring Photography Tips: How to Make the Midwest Look Pretty

 For me, spring in Wisconsin is the most challenging time of year to photograph.
-From March until mid-May, it’s that span of time where everything’s brown, nothing is blooming yet, and things just seem plain old ugly.
-Here are my tried and true spring photography tips for making the Midwest look pretty this time of year.
+From March until mid-May, everything’s brown, nothing is blooming, and things just seem… blah.
+Here are some photography tips for capturing Wisconsin in the spring.

 01 | Focus on the details